UTS166 Cash Management and Cash Handling Policy

 (r) Documentation in the form of a summary sheet for each deposit shall be prepared before deposit to the bank or central depository indicating the amount of funds, the breakdown of funds, the accounts to be credited, and identification of the depositor.
 All deposits to the banking institution or a centralized depository in the institution shall be documented with copies of the deposit to the business office.

 (s) All deposits totaling over $500 must be made or prepared for next day deposit, within one business day.
 Those departments or locations that do not collect revenue each day or whose deposit is not cost efficient for daily deposits must make deposits at least twice weekly.
 Checks requiring additional research or internal handling shall be photocopied by the department without delay of the deposit.
 A practical timetable of deposit dates must be established considering armored car schedules.
+Exceptions based on dollar limits or locations may be established and approved by the CBO.

 (t) All deposits of physical checks and cash are to be made to the bank in secure bags with identifying deposit slips indicating the amount and location of collection for tracking.